by Gerald Goebel MSPT, CSCS

 If a child is not currently receiving Medicaid, service providers should refer the family to the local Medicaid office as early as possible to either become eligible for funding or to rule out Medicaid as a funding option.
 If a child is eligible for funding from other sources such as private insurance, those sources must be utilized before Medicaid will provide funding.

 To be funded by Medicaid, AT devices must specifically address medical problems and be prescribed by a physician.
 AT devices that can be funded by Medicaid are generally categorized as those available to adults, and those available to children.
 Medically necessary AT services are covered under Federal Medicaid law, and AT devices that are considered durable medical equipment are often covered under individual states’ Medicaid regulations.
-Here are descriptions of individual state programs.

 Medicaid’s Early Periodic Screening, Diagnosis and Treatment (ESDPT) Program specifically states that medically necessary services or durable medical equipment must be provided to Medicaid beneficiaries under 21 even if not covered in the state’s Medicaid program.
 Medical necessity must be established for Medicaid funding of AT.

 Often AT is billed as Durable Medical Equipment (DME) for Medicaid and private insurers.
 HCPCS codes are used for identifying the DME to be purchased.
 Equipment suppliers can help you identify the correct codes for your needs.
-Visit here for information on HCPCS codes and links to AT identifier codes.

 Private Health Insurance